Geometric phase: Polarized light in an optical fiber

 A second example is linearly polarized light entering a single-mode optical fiber.
 Suppose the fiber traces out some path in space, and the light exits the fiber in the same direction as it entered.
 Then compare the initial and final polarizations.
 In semiclassical approximation the fiber functions as a waveguide, and the momentum of the light is at all times tangent to the fiber.
 The polarization can be thought of as an orientation perpendicular to the momentum.
 As the fiber traces out its path, the momentum vector of the light traces out a path on the sphere in momentum space.
 The path is closed, since initial and final directions of the light coincide, and the polarization is a vector tangent to the sphere.
 Going to momentum space is equivalent to taking the Gauss map.
 There are no forces that could make the polarization turn, just the constraint to remain tangent to the sphere.
 Thus the polarization undergoes parallel transport, and the phase shift is given by the enclosed solid angle (times the spin, which in case of light is 1).

 Stochastic pump effect

 A stochastic pump is a classical stochastic system that responds with nonzero, on average, currents to periodic changes of parameters.

 The stochastic pump effect can be interpreted in terms of a geometric phase in evolution of the moment generating function of stochastic currents.

 Spin

 The geometric phase can be evaluated exactly for a spin- particle in a magnetic field.

 Geometric phase defined on attractors

 While Berry's formulation was originally defined for linear Hamiltonian systems, it was soon realized by Ning and Haken that similar geometric phase can be defined for entirely different systems such as nonlinear dissipative systems that possess certain cyclic attractors.
 They showed that such cyclic attractors exist in a class of nonlinear dissipative systems with certain symmetries.
+There are several important aspects of this generalization of Berry's phase: 1) Instead of the parameter space for the original Berry phase, this Ning-Haken generalization is defined in phase space; 2) Instead of the adiabatic evolution in quantum mechanical system, the evolution of the system in phase space needs not to be adiabatic.
+There is no restriction on the time scale of the temporal evolution; 3) Instead of a Hermitian system or non-hermitian system with linear damping, systems can be generally nonlinear and non-hermitian.